shamrin/placeholder1/EXAMPLES.md

 ## FAQ

 **Is it possible to implement?**

 Yes.

 **How?**

 LOL.

-**To get to optimistic updates you need to implement SQL in the frontend** Yes, but we don't need to implement **all** of it.
+**To get to optimistic updates you need to implement SQL in the frontend.
+Isn't it crazy?**

+Yes, but we don't need to implement **all** of it.
 Some sane subset is enough.
 We will simply skip optimistic updates for unsupported queries (with a warning during development).